If the doctor is helping me with medications, what can I expect at the consultation appointment?

 If I am doing psychotherapy as well as medication management, what can I expect at the follow-up appointments?

 You will schedule longer appointments and spend about 45-50 minutes with the doctor.
 During this visit, some of the time will be used to discuss your medications and the rest of the time will be used for the psychotherapy session.
 You do not need to make separate appointments for medication management and psychotherapy and you will be billed for only one appointment.

 If I am doing well with my medications, will my doctor give me refills, or do I need to come every month?

 It will be up to you and your doctor to determine when your next follow-up visit will be, this is highly variable for different people and different situations.
 The maximum time between appointments is 3 months, so the maximum medication prescribed at an appointment would be a 90 day supply.

 What happens if I have questions about medication outside of appointments?

 If you think you are having side effects from a medication, you can contact your doctor directly.
-If it is a non-urgent issue, you can leave a confidential voicemail which your doctor checks during business hours.
+If it is a non-urgent issue, you can leave a confidential voicemail that your doctor checks during business hours.
 If it is an urgent issue, you can reach your doctor on their urgent phone line anytime.
-If you are having severe symptoms which could be life-threatening, please call 911 or go to your closest emergency room.
+If you are having severe symptoms that could be life-threatening, please call 911 or go to your closest emergency room.
 The emergency room doctor can call your doctor directly to get more information.